What If I Don’t Like Country Music?

 Good news!
 Nashville is Music City–not just Country Music City.
-The proof: we’re home to dozens of non-country artists including the Black Keys, Kesha, Keb Mo’, Jack White, Paramore and Kings of Leon.
+The proof: we’re home to dozens of non-country artists including the Black Keys, Kesha, Keb Mo’, Jack White, Paramore, and Kings of Leon.
+And according to a recent survey, Nashville has 252 music spaces including 112 whose primary business is music–more per capita than any other city in the world.

-Most venues survive by booking a variety of acts so you must check their calendars to know what to expect.
+Here’s the challenge: most venues survive by booking a variety of acts so you must check their calendars to know what to expect.
+It could be electronica one night and blues the next.
 Organized by location, here are some of the venues that have strong cred, are high profile and/or offer something distinctive.
 (Photo credit: Black Magic Beauty Pageant)

 If you want to fast-forward to a particular neighborhood, try these links: